shivani-tomar/Salesman/README.md

 ### How to be a best saler!!!!!!

-Being a salesman is not a big deal in this world but being a best salesman and crack every deal is seriouly a very big deal.You can be anything but achieveing mastery in a particular field takes some time , logics and practice.
+Being a salesman is not a big deal in this world but being a best salesman and crack every deal is seriouly a very big deal.You can be anything but achieving mastery in a particular field takes some time , logics and practice.

 So , In this repository , I am going to tell you the key points of being a good salesman which can be achieved by implementing these tricks in your daily life.